0808 164 1111

 A pet dog enjoying garden living

-Keeping your Annexe Energy-Efficient
+Keeping Your Annexe Energy-Efficient

-In this age of rising living costs, energy-efficiency is more of a pressing concern than ever before.
+In this age of rising living costs, energy efficiency is more of a pressing concern than ever before.
 Far from just a winter-time worry, people are increasingly looking for ways to reduce their bills year-round.
 While things are starting to warm up, there’s still plenty of cold weather ahead.
 So, how exactly do we keep energy costs down through such an unpredictable time?

 There are plenty of solutions, starting with having the right fittings in place first.
 Our annexes are designed with quality, durability and specification in mind.
 Those taking the garden living plunge with iHus benefit from reduced bills, eco-efficient tech and great insulation.
-However, there’s also a number of general steps you can take to be more energy-efficient in spring…
+However, there are also a number of general steps you can take to be more energy-efficient in spring…

 Energy-Efficiency Tips for Spring